miroslavpopovic/miroslavpopovic.github.io/input/posts/2018-02-18-upcoming-http-api-related-changes-in-aspnet-core-2.1.md

 .NET Core, .NET Standard and ASP.NET Core have brought back the hope for .NET developers in general.
 Open-source approach, multi-platform, beautiful C# language and a great performance could make ASP.NET Core a framework of choice and a force to recon in the server-side world.

 We could even see a full-stack C# (similar to full-stack JavaScript with Node).
-An experiment to create a client-side .NET web framework that's running in a browser via Web Assembly is now on ASP.NET team's [GitHub repository](https://github.com/aspnet/Blazor).
+Blazor, an experiment to create a client-side .NET web framework that's running in a browser via Web Assembly is now on ASP.NET team's [GitHub repository](https://github.com/aspnet/Blazor).
 To learn more about it, watch [ASP.NET Community Standup](https://www.youtube.com/watch?v=Ta_qXpXQqGQ) from two weeks ago.

 _If you didn't know, ASP.NET Community Standups have a new home on YouTube, under the [.NET Foundation channel](https://www.youtube.com/channel/UCiaZbznpWV1o-KLxj8zqR6A/videos)._